MundoAndino Home : Argentina Guide at MundoAndino

 Jose de San Martin

-In 1808, after joining the Spanish forces to fight against the French, and participating in several battles such as the Battle of Bailen and Battle of Albuera, San Martin started making contact with South American supporters of independence.
+In 1808, after joining Spanish forces in the Peninsular War against the French, and after participating in several battles such as the Battle of Bailen, Jose started making contact with South American supporters of independence from Spain.

-In 1817, he crossed the Andes from Mendoza to Chile, and prevailed over the Spanish forces after the Battle of Chacabuco and Battle of Maipu (1818), liberating Chile together with Chilean Bernardo O'Higgins.
-San Martin seized partial control of the viceroyalty's capital (Lima) on July 12, 1821 and was appointed Protector of Peru.
-Post closed-door meeting with fellow libertador Simon Bolivar at Guayaquil, Ecuador on 22 July 1822, Bolivar took over the task of fully liberating Peru and declared its independence.
-San Martin unexpectedly left Peru and resigned the command of his army, excluding himself from politics and the military, and moving to France in 1824.
+On 12 July 1821, after seizing partial control of Lima, San Martin was appointed Protector of Peru, and Peruvian independence was officially declared on 28 July 1821.
+A year later, after a closed-door meeting with fellow libertador Simon Bolivar at Guayaquil, Ecuador, on 22 July 1822, Bolivar took over the task of fully liberating Peru.
+San Martin unexpectedly left the country and resigned the command of his army, excluding himself from politics and the military, and moved to France in 1824.
 The details of the 22 July meeting would be a subject of debate by later historians.

 Related websites